Mental Health Medical Malpractice in Oregon: Understanding Treatment System Failures

 - Breach of Confidentiality: As with other medical professionals, mental health professionals must respect and maintain their patient’s privacy and must ensure all records are kept confidential.

-Many psychiatric malpractice cases are unreported, because the victims did not realise they had a case or realize the extent of the damage caused by a negligent mental health professional.
+Many psychiatric malpractice cases are unreported because the victims did not realize they had a case or realize the extent of the damage caused by a negligent mental health professional.
 If you suspect you or a loved one is a victim of mental health malpractice, you are not alone and our Oregon medical malpractice attorneys have the experience and compassion necessary to represent you throughout the course of your case.
-We focus on investigating the claim and proving negligence, so you can focus on your recovery and receive the compensation you deserve.
+We focus on investigating the claim and proving medical negligence, so you can focus on your recovery and receive the compensation you deserve.

 If you or a loved one have been seriously injured or killed as a result of medical malpractice contact the Oregon Medical Malpractice Lawyers at Kuhlman Law at our number below or fill out the intake form.
 We offer a free initial case evaluation and handle cases on a contingency fee which means that you pay no money unless we recover.

-Our law firm handles cases throughout the state including Bend and Portland Oregon, Redmond, Central Oregon, Sisters, Madras, Multnomah County, Deschutes County, Salem, Eugene, Corvallis, Lane County, Medford, Gresham, La Grande, Albany, Medford, Beaverton, Umatilla, Pendleton, Cottage Grove, Florence, Oregon City, Springfield, Keizer, Grants Pass, McMinnville, Tualatin, West Linn, Forest Grove, Wilsonville, Newberg, Roseburg, Lake Oswego, Klamath Falls, Happy Valley, Tigard, Ashland, Milwakie, Coos Bay, The Dalles, St. Helens, Sherwood, Central Point, Canby, Troutdale, Hermiston, Silverton, Hood River, Newport, Prineville, Astoria, Tillamook, Lincoln City, Hillsboro, and Vancouver, Washington.
+Our law firm handles negligence and malpractice cases throughout the state including Bend and Portland Oregon, Redmond, Central Oregon, Sisters, Madras, Multnomah County, Deschutes County, Salem, Eugene, Corvallis, Lane County, Medford, Gresham, La Grande, Albany, Medford, Beaverton, Umatilla, Pendleton, Cottage Grove, Florence, Oregon City, Springfield, Keizer, Grants Pass, McMinnville, Tualatin, West Linn, Forest Grove, Wilsonville, Newberg, Roseburg, Lake Oswego, Klamath Falls, Happy Valley, Tigard, Ashland, Milwakie, Coos Bay, The Dalles, St. Helens, Sherwood, Central Point, Canby, Troutdale, Hermiston, Silverton, Hood River, Newport, Prineville, Astoria, Tillamook, Lincoln City, Hillsboro, and Vancouver, Washington.

 We also have an office in Minneapolis, Minnesota and take medical malpractice cases throughout the Twin Cities, including St. Paul, Hennepin County, Ramsey County, Dakota County, Washington County, Anoka County, Scott County, Blaine, Stillwater, and Saint Paul Minnesota.